karmab/agent-based-ansible/README.md

 This directory contains a playbook that can be used to deploy an Openshift Cluster using agent based workflow

-Code to launch nodes using redfish is included
+Code to boot the nodes using redfish is also available.

 ## Requisites

-- valid pull secret
+- Valid pull secret
-- ansible installed
+- Ansible installed
-- bmc urls details of your target nodes
+- Bmc urls details of your target nodes
-- nmstatectl and python3-netaddr installed
+- Nmstatectl and python3-netaddr installed

 ## How to use

-1. Prepare a valid inventory file (check the [sample one](inventory.sample) for reference).
+1. Prepare a valid inventory file (check the [sample one](inventory.yml.sample) for reference).
 Give it a yml suffix
 2. Run `ansible-playbook -i inventory.yml run.yml`

 ## Relevant variables